About

 My approach

-My approach has been shaped by my professional experiences as a secondary school teacher, somatics practitioner, and community strategist, as well as my lived experiences of burnout, chronic stress, trauma, and post-traumatic resilience.
+My approach has been shaped by my professional experiences as an educator, community strategist, and non-profit founder, as well as my lived experiences of chronic stress, trauma, and post-traumatic resilience.

-My thinking and practice have been influenced by contemplative practices, somatic lineages, decolonial practice, politicised healing movements, political theory, pedagogy, and poetry.
+My thinking and practice have been influenced by contemplative practices, somatic lineages, decolonial theory, politicised healing movements, systems design, political theory, pedagogy, and poetry.

 What I offer